Dynamiccode28/Dynamiccode28/README.md

 ## Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/adarsh-dhangar-334886257)

-##Talks about
+## Talks about
-Competative examination aftr bachelors like GATE,ISRO,DRDO......
+- Competative examination after bachelors like GATE,ISRO,DRDO......